benlagrone/phronesis-image-2/startup.md

 - `SD_MODELS_DIR` -> `/data/models`
 - `SD_OUTPUTS_DIR` -> `/data/pictures`

 The entrypoint rewires `/app/stable-diffusion-webui/outputs` to `/data/pictures`, so generated images appear directly in `SD_OUTPUTS_DIR` on the host while checkpoints continue to load from `SD_MODELS_DIR`.
+CUDA wheels for PyTorch are installed by default; override `TORCH_COMMAND` in `.env` only if you need a different version.

 ---